mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/01-security.md

 1. Builds the module context.
 2. Calls the `policies` function with the context to get the applicable security rules.
 3. Analyzes the requested `select` and `where` clauses (if provided by the caller).
 4. Filters and restricts the data access based on the defined policies _before_ returning the result.
-If a requested selection violates the policy, the framework prevents the data leakage.
+If a requested selection violates the policy, the framework prevents data leakage.
 If a requested item doesn't match any `allows` rule's restriction, it's filtered out.

 This ensures that regardless of what the client requests via `select` or `where`, the security policies defined at the module level are enforced consistently.